ErIc0o/Music_Player/README.md

 # Requirements
 Python 3.8

 Tkinter library

 pygame library

 mutagen library
-Installation

-Usage
+# Usage
 Open the application and click the "Open" button to select a folder containing your music files.
 The playlist will populate with the available songs in the selected folder.
 Click on a song in the playlist to play it.